marcopixel/r6operators-website/scripts/util/readme.txt

 License
 -------
 r6-operatoricons is licensed under Creative Commons Attribution 4.0.
-This site is not affiliated with Ubisoft Entertainment.
+This project is not affiliated with Ubisoft Entertainment.
 Rainbow Six Siege is a registered trademark of Ubisoft.

 Website
 -------